-Below are my thoughts on some key SEO trends in 2018 that will have an impact on content creation strategies for big and small businesses alike.
+Below are my thoughts on the future of SEO in 2018 that will have an impact on content creation strategies for big and small businesses alike.

 Trend 1 – Natural Language Processing